 Why a Working Group?

-The institutional turn in Prelis's story begins with a practical problem: none of the existing international bodies, including agencies like UNFPA, had a dedicated focus on youth and peacebuilding.
+The institutional turn in Prelis' story begins with a practical problem: none of the existing international bodies, including agencies like UNICEF, had a dedicated focus on youth and peacebuilding.
 Institutionalizing something new inside the UN system is a slow process, and Prelis admitted that if the effort went about institutionalizing formally, it would have been far more unproductive and may have never gotten off the ground at all.

 Instead, the group launched what was framed to the public as a two-day workshop to have a dialogue on institutionalizing youth agendas, with no formal initiative attached to the label.
 By the end, though, a working group that met once a month was formed.
 By the time anyone might have asked whether it had authority to exist, Prelis says, it had already gone far enough that it could not easily be dismantled.

 The idea was to develop a set of guiding principles, all of us, as it relates to the field of youth and peacebuilding.
 We knew this field did not really exist, and so we had to create the norms and language for it.
 The impact was actually building trust with institutional partners as we started to talk about what kind of language we could use for our guiding principles.
+The guiding principles were the products, but the process helped us build trust across various groups.
+Trust became the foundation to collaborate..

 Guarding Against the UN's Weight